Police killing of pipe-wielding NYC man called legal

 NEW YORK (AP) — Police officers were “legally justified” in the killing of a mentally disturbed man they said was wielding a piece of pipe like a gun on a New York City street, according to a report on the shooting released Friday.

-The review by the office of New York Attorney General Letitia James cleared New York Police Department officers who opened fired on Saheed Vassell in response to reports of an armed man menacing people on the streets of Brooklyn in 2018.
+The review by the office of New York Attorney General Letitia James cleared New York Police Department officers who opened fire on Saheed Vassell in response to reports of an armed man menacing people on the streets of Brooklyn in 2018.

 The report said the victim had a history of mental illness, but the officers didn’t know about it.
 It also cited transcripts of 911 calls from witness saying that Vassell was pointing an object that appeared to be a pistol.